 Even the most ardent solar evangelists can agree on one limitation solar panels have: they only produce electricity when the sun is shining.
 But, peak energy use tends to come in the evenings, coinciding with decreased solar generation and causing a supply and demand issue.
 The thing is, solar panels often pump out more than enough energy during those lower demand hours when the sun is shining to meet peak demand later in the day.
 This means that efficient solar energy storage can open up a wealth of possibilities for homeowners and businesses alike.

-In this blog, we’ll look at solar energy storage in-depth, including its benefits, how it works, and how it can help.
+In this blog, we’ll look at solar energy storage in-depth, its benefits, and even tools for modeling it on your solar installs.

 Storing this surplus energy is essential to getting the most out of any solar panel system, and can result in cost-savings, more efficient energy grids, and decreased fossil fuel emissions.
 Storing solar energy has a few main benefits:

 - Balancing electric loads.
 If electricity isn’t stored, it has to be used at the moment it’s generated.
 Energy storage allows surplus generation to be banked for peak-use.
 As far as renewable energy is concerned, storing surplus power allows the lights to stay on when the sun goes down or the wind stops blowing.
 Simply put, energy storage allows an energy reservoir to be charged when generation is high and demand is low, then released when generation diminishes and demand grows.

 - Filling in the gaps.
 Short-term solar energy storage allows for consistent energy flow during brief disruptions in generators, such as passing clouds or routine maintenance.

 - Energy resilience.
 The energy grid is vulnerable to disruptions and outages due to anything from wildfires to severe weather.
 Solar energy storage creates a protective bubble during disruptive events by decentralizing where we get our energy from.